-One of the most important international expectations on the safe and secure use of atomic energy is that the supervisory authority shall be independent of the interests of producers, owners, service providers, as well as of the state organizations having role in promotion of the use of atomic energy.
-In Hungary, several stipulations of the Atomic Act and its implementation decrees guarantee the enforcement of the international expectations on independence.
-Accordingly, the Hungarian Atomic Energy Authority works under the direction of the Government; it is supervised by a minister appointed by the Prime Minister, independently of his/her portfolio.
+One of the most important international expectations on the safe and secure use of atomic energy is that the supervisory authority shall be independent of the interests of producers, owners, service providers, as well as of the state organizations having a role in the promotion of the use of atomic energy.
+In Hungary, several provisions of the Act on Atomic Energy and its implementation decrees guarantee the enforcement of the international expectations on independence.

 An important regulatory tool is the licensing, as a result of which the Authority, with the consideration of the relevant legal requirements, authorizes the licensee to perform activities in connection with the use of atomic energy.

 The HAEA regularly reviews and assesses the operation of the licensees, and the safety and security performance of the facilities.
 The essential part of the review and assessment activity is the investigation of events occurring at nuclear facilities.
-The feedback of experience gained during the investigation and analysis of events makes possible to continuously enhance operation and the safety level of the facility.
-If HAEA observes any non-compliance, then it takes or order measures to its elimination.
+The feedback of experience gained during the investigation and analysis of events makes it possible to continuously enhance the operation and the safety level of the facility.
+If HAEA observes any non-compliance, it takes or orders measures to its elimination.

 In line with the international expectations on regulatory independence, the HAEA resolutions and decisions cannot be compelled in the frame of a public administration process, and cannot be changed or eliminated in supervisory role.
-According to the law, the HAEA has right to provide opinion to any proposal, which relates to the Atomic Act.
+According to the law, the HAEA has the right to provide opinion to any proposal, which relates to the Act on Atomic Energy.

-The HAEA submits annual reports to the Government and the Parliament on the safe application of atomic energy.
+The HAEA submits annual reports to the Parliament on the safe application of atomic energy.